When self-care becomes another thing on your list

 For busy professionals, this means: spend 10 minutes with colleagues you enjoy.
 Watch a comedy video during lunch.
 Text a friend who makes you laugh.
 Join one social event you actually want to attend rather than forcing six.

 The self-care is not the laughter itself.
-It is granting yourself permission to prioritize connection and joy as legitimate wellness practices, not frivolous time-wasting.
+It is granting yourself permission to treat connection and joy as legitimate recovery, not frivolous time-wasting.
+Professionals who skip all of this run low on the social fuel that makes sustained high performance possible.

 5. Desk-based stretching and breathing